Ever since we started talking about healthy systems, I’ve heard comments like these again and again:

 Healthy systems are about the mission and vision of the church.

 That’s really the point of it all.

 A proven process to move people into groups will accomplish far more than a passionate sermon on the topic.
-A simple and repeatable process to follow up with guests and help them take a first step will do more than casting vision for creating a welcoming church.
+A simple and repeatable process to follow up with guests and help them take the first step will do more than casting vision for creating a welcoming church.

 Systems are not the point…where the system leads is the point.